- 20 November, 2024

 And so they did.

 As Prasad Setty, who leads Google’s People Analytics department put it, they brought “the same level of rigor to people decisions that we do to engineering decisions.
-Our mission is to have all the people decisions informed by data.”
+Our mission is to have all the people decisions informed by data.”But HR wasn’t only changing inside Google.

-But HR wasn’t only changing inside Google.
 As this Linkedin video explains, the role of HR was evolving in response to market dynamics:

 Where does this bring us in 2018?

 Here we are.
 Over a decade later.
-And despite Google’s success and despite the rebranding of HR into the more holistic and strategic 'People function,' we still cannot say definitively that the battle is won.
+And despite Google’s success and the rebranding of HR into the more holistic and strategic ‘People function,’ we still cannot say definitively that the battle is won.
 Not when People teams still struggle to not be seen as ‘HR’.
 Not when they do not have the same budget, influence, or perceived value as the technical and commercial teams in most startups.
-And definitely not until the People function can attract the same caliber of talent as other key functions.
+And definitely not until the People function can attract the same calibre of talent as other key functions.

 These underlying problems cannot be solved with a simple rebrand.
 To cross the chasm, the first step is for founders and investors alike to acknowledge the vital importance of the People function.
 We need to be vocal about its impact on our companies (as Fred Wilson has done in this post and this one) so that we can inspire top talent to pursue a career in People.
 But none of this will work without proper investment of time and resources to build a robust People team that is empowered to do its job.
 At Balderton, we have been providing support to our founders on this for over seven years.

-Defenders of the status quo will argue that early stage companies do not have near the kinds of resources the giants have to invest in the people side of the business.
+Defenders of the status quo will argue that early-stage companies do not have near the kinds of resources the giants have to invest in the people side of the business.
 This is true.
 But startups compete for the same talent with less cash and fewer perks to offer.
 So it is even more critical for them to get the People function right.
 They can win against the giants by putting people first.

 Interested in learning more?
 Read our research on the people function here.